An analysis of the SPARSEVA estimate for the finite sample data case: An Upper Bound for Sparse Regression

 We see that the requirement in (\ref{eq_sc}) coincides with the requirement of persistent excitation of the input signal in a system identification problem.
 If an experiment is well-designed, then the input signal $u(t)$ needs to be persistently exciting of order $n$, i.e., the matrix $\Phi_N\Phi_N^T$ is a positive definite matrix.
 This means that the condition in (\ref{eq_sc}) is always satisfied for any linear regression problem derived from a well posed system identification problem.
-Hence, the cost function $\mathcal{L}(\theta)$ of the optimization problem in (\ref{sparseva_ln}) is generally strongly convex.
 This means that for any choice of the regression matrix $\Phi_N$ that satisfies the persistent excitation condition, there exists a positive curvature $\kappa_{\mathcal{L}}$ of the cost function $\mathcal{L}(\theta)$.